 Mount Fuji

-- About 100km/62m west of Tokyo, Mount Fuji is the iconic symbol of Japan.
+About 100km/62m west of Tokyo, Mount Fuji is the iconic symbol of Japan.
 While it's sometimes visible from tall buildings in Tokyo (on really clear days), if you're like most people, you want to get a closer look at the mountain or perhaps even climb it.
 During the climbing season, direct buses run from Shinjuku to the Fifth Station on the shoulder of the mountain.
 The rest of the year, buses run to towns around the base of the mountain.
-For full details on visiting or climbing Mt Fuji, see my Climbing or Visiting Mount Fuji From Tokyo page and see also a walkthrough of a more sedate day trip of viewing Mount Fuji from Lake Kawaguchiko.

 - Travel time/cost from Tokyo: 2 hours 30 minutes, Y2700